Wolves have come home to Colorado.

 Endangered Status

-Right now, any wild wolves in Colorado are listed as endangered under the federal Endangered Species Act (ESA).
-Even if wolves were to migrate into Colorado on their own they would still be fully protected as “endangered” under the ESA and management options would be very limited.
+Any wild wolves in Colorado are listed as endangered under the federal Endangered Species Act (ESA).
+Even wolves that migrate into Colorado on their own are still fully protected as “endangered” under the ESA and management options normally would be very limited.

 The ESA specifically prohibits “take” of listed endangered species.
 Take is defined as “…to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct.”
 In the case of wolves, strict enforcement of the ESA would prohibit actions such as chasing off a wolf that was stalking a flock of sheep.